bryant1410/reified/README.md

 * `new StructType(name, definition)` - Definition is an object with the desired structure, where the keys will be the fieldnames and the values are either _‹StructT›_ instances or their names.
 * `new ArrayType(name, memberType, count)` - memberType is the _‹Type›_ to be used for members, count is the preset length for each instance of `<Array>`.
 * `new BitfieldType(name, flags, bytes)` - Flags can be an array of flag names, where each name is mapped to a bit, or an object mapping names to their numeric value.
-An object is useful for when there's composite values that flip multipel bits.
+An object is useful for when there's composite values that flip multiple bits.
 Bytes is optional to specifically set the amount of bytes for an instance.
 Otherwise this is the minimal amount of bytes needed to contain the specified flags.

 __‹Type› as constructor__